 In 2018, employment in the pharmaceutical sector represents 0.4% of total employment of the Greek economy, while this share increases to 4.8% with regards to employment in the manufacturing overall.
 The share of manufacturing is higher than the respective average in EU28 (2.4%).

-Figure 44: Employment in the production of pharmaceutical products
+Figure 44: Employment in the production of pharmaceutical products (% manufacturing and economy) EU28 (2018)

 SOURCE: Eurostat.
 Labour Force Survey 2019, data processing IOBE.